Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **Type:** Select the type of movement (deposit or withrawal).
 * **Amount:** Input the amount associated to the movement.

+When you have finished filling in the fields, click the **Create** button.

 ## Drivers
-This view lists drivers who have been discharged.
-You can filter them by name, ID, company, etc. Also, in the options column to the right, you can choose to assign an ID, edit it, or mark the driver as a favorite.
+This view lists drivers that have been created.
+To make queries easier, there is a panel of filters at the top.

 ![Drivers](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Drivers.PNG)

 ## Fuels
 This view lists fuel mappings and their respected code for all sites that have **Required Fuel Mapping** option enabled (for more info on fuel mapping click [here](#sites)).
-To make queries easier there is a panel of filters at the top.
+To make queries easier, there is a panel of filters at the top.

 ![Fuels](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Fuels.PNG)

-To create new fuel mapping, click the **New** button.
+To create a fuel mapping, click the **New** button.

 ![Fuels New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Fuels%20New.PNG)

+The fields to complete are the following:

 * **Site:** Select the site associated to the fuel mapping.
 * **Fuels Masters:** Select the master fuel associated to the fuel mapping.
 * **Code:** Input the code associated to the fuel mapping.

+When you have finished filling in the fields, click the **Save** button.

 ## Fuels Masters Groups
 This view lists all fuel groups created.
 This option enables the possibility to group up several master fuels into one.
+To make queries easier, there is a panel of filters at the top.

 ![Fuel Masters Groups](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Fuels%20Masters%20Groups.PNG)